wakil86/Flask_JWT_postgresql/README.md

-#  Flask REST API with PostgreSQL, JWT Authentication, and pgAdmin
+# Flask JWT Authentication with PostgreSQL

-This is a Dockerized Flask REST API project that includes user registration, login, protected routes using JWT authentication, and PostgreSQL as the backend database. pgAdmin is included for managing the database via GUI.
+This repository contains a secure Flask API implementing JWT (JSON Web Tokens) based authentication using a PostgreSQL database.
+It's designed to be set up and run directly on your system, providing a backend for user management and protected resource access.

 ---